a review of Sherlock Holmes vs. Jack The Ripper

 After an investigation, Holmes and Watson will head back to Baker Street and sit around smoking their pipes, working up what is called the “deduction board.”
 This is where you put all your work together and figure out what facts you’ve actually learned or can deduce from the experiments or clues you’ve found.

 A lot of the investigation sequences aren’t difficult, like just moving Watson around in the dark with a lantern; they could practically play themselves.
 Hell, in another game they’d probably be cutscenes.
 And the deduction board isn’t really possible to get wrong.
 It’s basically a multiple question test where none of the answers will turn “green” until you pick the right ones.
-But I don’t care, I love this kind of shit.
-Better than shitty adventure game puzzles, which brings us to the rest of the game.
+But I don’t care, I love this kind of stuff.
+Better than stuffty adventure game puzzles, which brings us to the rest of the game.

-In between the detective work is the adventure game puzzling where Holmes and Watson run around London, building McGuyver like devices out of discarded piles of old shit.
+In between the detective work is the adventure game puzzling where Holmes and Watson run around London, building McGuyver like devices out of discarded piles of old stuff.
 The worst example comes late in the game.
 You need to get in a building, but there’s a guy in the front room who won’t let you in.
 Classic adventure game puzzle set up right there.
 Only instead of just giving the guy some documents or something to get past him like in Gabriel Knight 2, you sneak in a back window, but then the way back out gets blocked, so you’ve got to cause a distraction in the back rooms to lure the guy out of the front.
 As the walkthrough says:

 Cellar: Go down to the cellar and open the cellar window.
 See that the barrel blocks the exit.